Business

 - Engineering estimate

-For most tangible assets, the IRS also provides useful life estimates that you can use in lifespan asset management.
-Appendix B of IRS Publication 946 provides a capital asset useful life table you can consult.
-It lists the class life of different types of assets and the recovery period in years.
+For most tangible assets, the IRS publishes useful life estimates you can apply in lifespan asset management.
+Appendix B of IRS Publication 946 contains a capital asset useful life table that lists the class life of different asset types alongside the recovery period in years.

-You may also be able to make annual adjustments to your asset lifecycle management at any time before asset disposal.
+You can also make annual adjustments to your asset lifecycle management at any point before asset disposal.

 Factors that Affect the Useful Life of an Asset

-A significant factor in assessing an asset’s useful life is the type of asset.
-Some assets have longer useful lifespans than others.
-For example, the IRS classifies computers, printers, and copiers as having a 6 year useful life (eligible for depreciation over five years).
-Office furniture, such as desks, is classified for 10 years (eligible for deprecation over seven years).
-Making land improvements to your property such as adding a fence or sidewalks is classed as a 20 year asset (eligible for depreciation over 15 years).
+The biggest factor is the type of asset, because some categories simply last longer than others.
+The IRS, for example, classifies computers, printers, and copiers with a 6 year useful life (eligible for depreciation over five years).
+Office furniture such as desks gets 10 years (depreciable over seven).
+Land improvements like a fence or sidewalks count as a 20 year asset (depreciable over 15).

 - The asset’s condition